icampana/JutsuWebsite/README.md

 gulp serve
 ```

-This will monitor any changes and update the folder as needed, including the
+This will monitor any changes and update the folder as needed, and reload the
-browser reload.
+browser after each change.

 ## Creating pages
 Creating a new page is as simple as creating a new file in the app/pages folder,